Regional Substance Use Council

 Barnstable County Department of Human Services provides critical documents, resources, and related links relating to substance use.
 For a repository of synthesized local data in original in-house publications and reports, visit the RSAC Publications and Data web page.

 Support groups are non-professional peer groups comprising of members who share the same problem and voluntarily support one another in recovery.
 Although formal treatment is not provided in groups of this nature, these groups provide social, emotional, and informational support for persons throughout the recovery process and are a major component of a person’s recovery plan.
-For a list of a few support groups available on Cape Cod, visit Support Groups web page.

 - Contact Beth Albert at email@example.com.